Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Tunnel vision affects your field of vision.
-Your field of vision is the whole area you can see when your eyes are looking straight ahead without moving.
+Tunnel vision changes your field of vision.
+That’s the whole area you can see when your eyes are looking straight ahead without moving.
 It’s made of two parts:

-• Central vision: Your central vision is what’s directly in front of you, or what your eyes are pointed at.
+• Central vision: This is what’s directly in front of you, or what your eyes are pointed at.
 Objects in your central vision are sharper and clearer because they’re what your eyes are focused on.

-• Peripheral vision: Your peripheral vision is anything you can see that’s not directly in front of where you’re looking.
+• Peripheral vision: This is anything you can see that’s not directly in front of where you’re looking.
 You might see it referred to as your side vision.
 It’s what you can see out of the corner of your eye.
 Your peripheral vision is naturally a little less clear than your central vision.

-Your central vision might be unaffected, but you won’t be able to see anything that’s not right in front of your eyes.
-Picture looking through the cardboard tube at the center of a roll of paper towels.
-You can still see what’s on the other side of the tube, but everything to the sides will be blocked out.
+If you have tunnel vision, your peripheral vision might be totally gone.
+Or it might be much blurrier than usual.
+Imagine looking through a cardboard paper towel tube.
+You can still see what’s on the other end of the tube, but everything to the sides will be blocked out.

 Possible Causes